BOUHERYassine/Courses-Projects/README.md

     - Introduction of calibrated predictors, asymptotic optimal predictors
     - Reproducing the forecasting of extreme values of the solar flare dataset obtained from the NASA open-source archive
     - Comparison of performances between a baseline model, a FARIMA process and an AR process
     - We show that our results are coherent with the authors' findings.
-At a fixed horizon h, we have the precision of the 3 predictors assopciated with each methods.
-The precision is the probability of actually observing an extreme event knowing that there is one extrme event at t+h.
+At a fixed horizon h, we have the precision of the 3 predictors associated with each methods.
+The precision is the probability of actually observing an extreme event knowing that there is one extreme event at t+h.
 The bigger the horizon, the more performant the FARIMA process is compared to the baseline.

 ### Time Series
 - Pattern recognition and detection